BlythMeister/blyth.me.uk/_posts/2012-07-14-auto-deploy-to-iis-using-powershell.md

 layout: post
 title: Auto Deploy To IIS Using PowerShell
 date: 2012-07-14 11:44:00 -0000
-excerpt: "At 15below we are using a tool called Octopus for our product deployment.
-The tool works well, but it's integration to install our web-based application products doesn't suit our needs."
+excerpt: At 15below we are using a tool called Octopus for our product deployment.
+The tool works well, but it's integration to install our web-based application products doesn't suit our needs.
 image: /images/me.png
 tags: [15below, Deployment, Ensconce, IIS, Powershell]
 comments: true